-The Preliminary SAT/National Merit Scholarship Qualifying Test is developed by The College Board and measures the academic skills your student has developed.
-These skills include: critical reading skills, math problem-solving skills, and writing skills.
-The PSAT is the best preparation for the SAT, which is one of two college admission exams (ACT the other).
+The Preliminary SAT/National Merit Scholarship Qualifying Test is developed by The College Board and measures critical reading, math problem-solving, and writing skills.
+The PSAT is the best preparation for the SAT, which is one of two college admission exams.
+(ACT is the other.)
 Students will take the test in the fall of the eleventh grade to qualify for the National Merit Scholarship Corporation's scholarship programs.
 Sophomores and freshmen benefit from taking the test because they will receive personalized feedback on the academic skills needed for college.
 By taking the test before eleventh grade, students have more time to develop skills and to begin the college planning process.
 There is a small cost associated with taking the test for sophomores and freshmen.